 3. The album was Motown's biggest commercial success

 The album stayed on the charts for a whole year, peaking at No. 1 on the R&B chart and No. 6 on the pop chart, spawning three hit singles.
 It was Motown's biggest-selling album by far.
 Prior to What's Going On, the company's biggest success had also been by Gaye: "I Heard it Through the Grapevine."
 Motown had just as little faith in that first hit as it did in "What's Going On."
 The public again proved Motown brass wrong, buying "I Heard it Through the Grapevine" and making it Hitsville's biggest hit single.

 4. Betting on 30 days of What's Going On

-After Gordy had been proven wrong about the success of the single "What's Going On", he drove to Gaye's house to ask for a full album for What's Going On.
+After Gordy had been proven wrong about the success of the single "What's Going On," he drove to Gaye's house to ask for the full album.
 This irked Gaye, because Gordy had actively tried to stop the song from being released.

 But Gordy knew that one sure-fire way to get music out of Gaye was to make a bet with the singer.
 So the two men bet an undisclosed amount on whether Gaye could deliver a full album to Motown in just 30 days.